Managing Yandex StoreDoc cluster hosts

 Adding a host

-The number of hosts in Yandex StoreDoc clusters is limited by the CPU and RAM quotas available to DB clusters in your cloud.
-To check the resources currently in use, open the Quotas
+The number of hosts in Yandex StoreDoc clusters is limited by the CPU and memory quotas allocated to the database clusters in yourcloud.
+To review current resource usage, open the Quotas

-You can add different types of hosts to a Yandex StoreDoc cluster.
+You can add hosts of different types to your Yandex StoreDoc cluster.
 Their number depends on the sharding type:

 | Sharding type | MONGOD | MONGOINFRA | MONGOS | MONGOCFG |